The following bio is that of an event speaker or guest author. This person is not directly affiliated with the John Locke Foundation.

 At Locke, Hood created the E.A.
 Morris Fellowship for Emerging Leaders, which prepares young North Carolinians for leadership roles in the public and private sectors.
-He also serves on the faculty and as board chairman of the N.C.
-Institute of Political Leadership; as co-chair of the North Carolina Leadership Forum, based at Duke University; as vice-chair of the James G. Martin Center for Academic Renewal and the Carolina Liberty Foundation; and on the boards of directors of the State Policy Network, the Student Free Press Association, and North Carolinians for Redistricting Reform.
+He also serves on the faculty and as board chair of the NC Institute of Political Leadership; as co-chair of the North Carolina Leadership Forum, based at Duke University; as vice-chair of the James G. Martin Center for Academic Renewal; and on the boards of directors of the State Policy Network, the Student Free Press Association, and North Carolinians for Redistricting Reform.